Amandla Stenberg

-Amandla Stenberg (born October 23, 1998) is an American actress.
+Amandla Stenberg (born October 23, 1998) is an American actress and musician.
 She (Note: Stenberg uses both she/her and they/them pronouns.
 This article uses she/her for consistency.) began her career as a child actor and received recognition for playing Rue in the action film The Hunger Games (2012).
 As she grew older, she appeared in the supernatural series Sleepy Hollow (2013–2014) and the romance film Everything, Everything (2017).
 She received praise for her performance as a teenager witnessing a police shooting in the drama film The Hate U Give (2018).
-She then starred in the comedy horror film Bodies Bodies Bodies (2022), the queer horror film My Animal, and the Star Wars series The Acolyte (2024).
+She has since starred in the comedy horror film Bodies Bodies Bodies (2022) and the Star Wars series The Acolyte (2024) in a dual role.

-Outside of acting, Stenberg made her musical debut in 2015, performing as part of the folk rock duo Honeywater, and performed the song "Let My Baby Stay" for Everything, Everything.
+Outside of acting, Stenberg made her musical debut in 2015, performing as part of the folk rock duo Honeywater.
+Two years later, she performed the song "Let My Baby Stay" for Everything, Everything.
 She is also noted for her activism towards LGBTQ youth, and was included on Time's lists of most influential teens in 2015 and 2016.

 Early life

 Amandla Stenberg, born in Los Angeles, California, is the child of Karen Brailsford, an African-American spiritual counselor and writer, and Tom Stenberg, who is Danish.
 Stenberg has two older half-sisters on her father's side.
 She has Greenlandic Inuit ancestry through her paternal grandmother, Ena Stenberg, who was born in Greenland and moved to Denmark during direct colonial rule of Greenland.
 She was a radio personality and singer in Denmark who performed with a group called Mik that sang at the World's Fair in New York in 1964.
 Ena Stenberg was associated with the Danish colonial community in Greenland before moving to Denmark.

-Stenberg's first name means "power" or "strength" in the South African languages of IsiXhosa and Zulu.
+Stenberg's first name means 'power' or 'strength' in the South African languages of IsiXhosa and Zulu.
 At age four, Stenberg started doing catalog modeling shoots for Disney.
 She has appeared in commercials for clients such as Boeing and Kmart.

 In 2016, Stenberg announced via Instagram that she would be studying filmmaking at New York University Tisch School of the Arts.
 She ultimately decided against attending the school, as she found herself booking jobs, and instead chose to continue with her acting career.